Adventure travel: What does it mean?

 Fancy more of safari based adventure?
 These can be rather more scenic and more comfortable in a four by four, but the adventure is the location.
 Try Malawi, Namibia, Kenya, Tanzania, Ethiopia, Botswana and Zambia.

 If you are both sporty, you have to decide on the sport, first, which could include walking and trekking, cycling, safaris, polar expeditions, winter based sports and what is called “Serious adventure” which includes off the beaten track locations with a fair amount of roughing it.
 This will not work if one of you likes a hot bath, clean towels, air con and buffet breakfast in the morning.
 We`re talking things like ascending Mt.
 Blanc, Europe`s highest peak, doing the high passes of Everest, or the Mera Peak expedition, which involves navigating the highest peaks in Nepal.

 That said, there are also adventure holidays for the less sporty who still want to see someplace else, but at a more leisurely place.
 They need to rethink the name, but we think cycling for softies (flat land, frequent breaks) fits the bill for those who want to do something, but not too strenuous.

-The most important things to consider for adventure holidays with partner is levels of fitness, health, toleration of extremes of weather and preferred locations.
-If it`s exotic, make sure to get all your jabs and insurance.
+The most important things to consider for adventure travel with your partner is your level of fitness, health, toleration of extremes of weather and preferred locations.
+If its exotic, make sure to get all your jabs and insurance.
 Make sure, on a personal level, that you can get on in times of difficulty.
 Whatever the trials or cost, rest assured that a holiday as a couple is always, always far more relaxing than a holiday as a family with young children.
 That said, if your holidays prove a tad more adventurous than you had planned then to be, think of it as learning experience.
 You can really only know if you go.